……… and how to apply

 There are funds available, for 2019, for applications by individuals, small groups or families for expedition grants.
 Please note that we cannot fund you if you are going with and/or raising money for another charity.
 If you are planning a trip, adventure or expedition and need a bit of help, contact us with your outline plans and we will let you know if we think we may be able to assist, and if so, we will send you an application form.
 We will consider applications on a monthy basis and anything from a Duke of Edinburgh Award expedition to a first ascent might attract a grant!
 Grants are not limited by age or location.
 The amount of grant available will depend on the adventure, and may be limited by available funds.

 As a result of several enquiries by students (from “gap” year to PhD) we introduced this sub category in 2018.
 To qualify for this grant applicant must be resident in Scotland and be able to demonstrate all or most of the following: challenge, physical outdoor activity, training, new skills and/or ground breaking study, cultural and/or environmental benefit, international links, and a benefit to others.
 We will consider applications twice a year.
 Please contact us with your proposed educational expedition and we will forward an application form if appropriate.
 The next deadline for applications will be 16th March 2020.

 Recipients and disciplines that have already received awards can be seen here.

 If you are going on a course or to a conference and can visualise an adventure in the area/country you are going to – let us know!
 Neil always looked for adventure around the places he was going to with his work, and looked for places he could work, where he saw an adventure!

 3. The Neil Mackenzie Adventure Grant 2019

-This will, again, be awarded in conjunction with VOC (Varsity Outdoor Club at University of British Columbia, Vancouver, Canada).
-This will help young people wanting to pursue an outdoor adventure, preferably in Scotland.
+This was again, awarded, in conjunction with VOC (Varsity Outdoor Club at University of British Columbia, Vancouver, Canada).
+This helps young people wanting to pursue an outdoor adventure, preferably in Scotland.
 More information.